RazvanML/virtual-scrolling-tree/README.md

 # Virtual Scrolling Tree

 Virtual scrolling tables are an easy problem to solve.
 If you know how many rows there are in a table, you can easily map the scrollbar position to a row index and slice the data of the table to show that index.
 For trees however, it's a significantly more complicated problem.
 With trees, you have items that can expand and change the total scroll height, and the parent for an item that isn't necessarily visible or in the DOM as you're scrolling.
+There's also asynchronous situations where you might want to connect to a server and download a partial amount of the data, which may or may not include parents.

-This project demonstrates how to implement a tree which adopts the virtual scrolling technique.
+This project provides a vanilla JavaScript implementation of a virtual scrolling tree.
+It's also designed to be easily wrapped by third-party frameworks (see examples folder), so no matter which project you're working on, you should always be able to use this library to power virtual scrolling trees.

 ## Getting Started